 Tom Ford wanted to outfit the inside of the house with authentic 1960s furnishings.
 The results were stunning and meticulous, just like the film.

 photo source: Pinterest

 It communicates openness and relaxation, in a wonderful location for running away from the bustle of the city.
 Do you like it?
-You would live there, or do you like houses in the city better?
+Would you live here, or do you like houses in the city center?